Bligoubloups/Flutter_Graphql_Refetch_unexpected_behaviour/README.md

 ### Run the Flutter app

-Put your `ip address` in the `httpLink` and in the `webSocketLink`
+Put your `ip address` in the `httpLink`
 `flutter pub get`
 `flutter run`

 ### Problem

-In the logs of nodejs, you ll see CONNECTED but never DISCONNECTED.

-To create the Subscription, simply clic on Subscribe.
-To unmount it, clic on Unsubscribe

-### Solution

-Solution on the branch solution.
-But not sure if its the right way to do it.

-### Do not close websockets manually

-Instead of closing the websocket, flutter-graphql actually closes the subscription.
-We handle what happens in backend when a subscription is closed in the branch: closing-subscription-only
+Refetch bug after two airplane mode.

+How to reproduce:
+After the app has started:
+-turn on airplane mode.
+-click the refresh button.
+-turn off airplane mode.
+-click the refresh button.
+-turn on airplane mode.
+-click the refresh button.
+We are stuck loading.